 Q&A: Cole Apodaca and Todd Walker of No More Heroes

-Need a laidback gathering place that’s one part vintage charm, one part East Coast cool and one part connoisseur cocktails?
-No worries: No More Heroes has you covered.
+Need a laidback gathering place that effortlessly straddles vintage charm and East Coast cool and serves connoisseur cocktails?
+No More Heroes, a music-inspired neighborhood haunt on Santa Monica Blvd., has you covered.

-Enticements from the regular menu include: Long Tall Sally (Ketel One, cucumber Dolin Chambéry, yellow Chartreuse, matcha, lavender bitters and honey) and Pretty in Pink (white acai-steeped Nolet’s Gin, lychee and grapefruit topped with Gruet Rosé bubbles).
+Enticements from the menu include drinks shaken, frozen or stirred like the Long Tall Sally (Ketel One, cucumber Dolin Chambéry, Yellow Chartreuse, matcha, lavender bitters, and honey) and the Pretty in Pink (white acai-steeped Nolet’s Gin, lychee and grapefruit topped with Gruet Rosé bubbles).

-And stay tuned: a NMH kitchen is slated to open in January.
+And stay tuned—a NMH kitchen is forthcoming.
 Weekend party brunches, anyone?